A Bayesian Deep Learning Framework for End-To-End Prediction of Emotion from Heartbeat: Introduction

-In this study, we develop an end-to-end deep learning model for classifying emotional valence from unimodal heartbeat data.
-We implement recurrent and convolutional architectures to model temporal structure in the input signal, and propose a Bayesian framework for modelling uncertainty over the output.
-We go on to describe a procedure for tuning model output for varying demands on certainty.
-This will be critical for applications of affective computing in domains such as healthcare, where a high premium is placed on predictive interpretability.
-We believe this is the first such model of its kind, and accelerates near-term relevance of ED\textsubscript{P} in real-world settings.
+In this study, we develop an end-to-end deep learning model for classifying emotional valence from unimodal IBI data.
+We implement recurrent and convolutional architectures to model temporal structure in the IBI signal, and further propose a Bayesian framework for modelling uncertainty in the output.
+We go on to describe a procedure for adjusting the acceptance boundary according to varying demands on confidence.
+This framework will be critical for applications of affective computing in domains such as healthcare, where a high premium is placed on predictive certainty and interpretability.
+We believe this is the first such model of its kind, has implications across the field of affective computing, and accelerates near-term relevance of ED\textsubscript{P} in real-world settings.